What is heart block?

 - An electrocardiogram (ECG) that records your heart’s electrical impulses

 - Testing with a Holter or event monitor to track your heart’s rhythm for a period of time.
 You might wear a Holter monitor for 24 or 48 hours, or an event monitor for a month or more.
-These help capture changes in your heart’s rhythm, even if they do not occur often or predictably.
+These help capture changes in your heart’s rhythm, even if they don't occur often or predictably.

 How is heart block treated?